 In order to make facial expressions, (e.g. smiling or closing one's eyes) the brain sends a signal to the muscles of our face through the 7th cranial nerve called the facial nerve.

-Please see Facial motion disorders.
+Please see Facial motion disorders for further information.

 Fetal Alcohol spectrum are a group of birth defects that occur when a woman drinks alcohol while pregnant.